 The trucking industry has to finish undergoing a major transformation.
-All truck drivers need to transition to electronic logging devices from the paper logs that they currently use to document their adherence to federal regulations when it comes to how many hours they spend on the road.
-Here is some information about the electronic logging devices and the importance of getting ready for this major change.
+All truck drivers need to transition to electronic logging devices (ELDs) from the paper logs that they currently use to document their adherence to federal regulations when it comes to how many hours they spend on the road.
+Here is some information about the ELDs and the importance of getting ready for this major change.

 Trucking Electronic Logging Devices – Are You Ready?